nstuyvesant/sveltekit-auth-example/README.md

 This is an example of how to register, authenticate, and update users and limit their access to areas of the website by role (admin, teacher, student).

 It's an SPA built with SvelteKit and a PostgreSQL database back-end.
 Code is TypeScript and the website is styled using Bootstrap.
+PostgreSQL functions handle password hashing and UUID generation for the session ID.

 Unlike most authentication examples, this SPA does not use callbacks that redirect back to the site (causing the website to be reloaded with a visual flash).
 Because of that, **getSession()** in hooks.ts is not useful.
 Instead, the client makes REST calls, gets the user in the body of the response (if successful) and adds the user to the client-side session store.